ONSdigital/dp-import/README.md

 ##### Notes
 Once the version has been updated with a state of `published`, then the edition is updated; this includes a change of state from `created` to `published` if the resource was not already published from a previous version and the `links.latest_version` is updated.
 Once the edition resource is successfully updated then the dataset resource is updated with a new state `published` on the next sub document and the next sub document is copied over to the current sub document.

-It is possible to add a `collection_id` before changing the state to `associated`, two separate requests.
-If the `collection_id` is not set and a request is made to change the state to `associated` then the resource will fail to update.

 #### Check dataset is available via the frontend